 The visual metaphor of the tree, therefore, appears as an excellent tool for engaging stakeholders, fostering communication and collaboration among city officials, community members, and other relevant stakeholders.
 Its structured layout assists in understanding the intricate relationship between various facets of an issue, thereby enabling the development of more effective and comprehensive strategies tailored to local contexts.

 Seeing the invisible?

-A headline from the PUMA’s 2030 newspaper, focusing on medium and small-sized cities striving create Sustainable Urban Mobility Plans to reduce carbon emissions, reads, "Moving around our city has never been more fun!"
+A headline from the PUMA’s 2030 newspaper, focusing on medium and small-sized cities striving to create Sustainable Urban Mobility Plans to reduce carbon emissions, reads, "Moving around our city has never been more fun!".
 In essence, this single word "fun" encapsulates the restoration of collective well-being.

-The strength of Tomorrow's Newspaper lies in its brevity of execution compared to other envisioning and scenario planning techniques, such as workshops, scenario building and forecasting methods.
-It captures all the essential elements — impact on people, synthesising capacity, empathic capability, and visualisation of change —necessary for the initial phases of action- planning.
+The strength of the Newspaper of Tomorrow lies in its brevity of execution compared to other envisioning and scenario planning techniques, such as workshops, scenario building and forecasting methods.
+It captures all the essential elements — impact on people, synthesising capacity, empathic capability, and visualisation of change — necessary for the initial phases of action-planning.
 “This tool can stimulate the URBACT Local Group to collectively compose a shared vision of the desired transformation” recommends Karolina Orcholska.

 Moving from the present to the future and back